WebOfTrustInfo/rwot1-sf/draft-documents/rebranding-web-of-trust.md

 #### *by Shannon Appelcline, Dave Crocker, Randall Farmer, and Justin Newton*

 The *_Web of Trust_*.
 It’s the buzzword for a new model of decentralized identity.
 However, it’s also a phrase that dates back almost twenty-five years and has been heavily overloaded with meaning during that time.
 The classic definition of Web of Trust derives from PGP, but the top Google results refer to a website reputation rating system created by a Finnish internet company.
-Meanwhile, some use it as a big tent that includes internet validation, authentication, and reputation, while the vibrant blockchain community is also drawing new attention to the classic concept.
+Meanwhile, some use it as a big tent that includes identity authentication & verification, certificate validation, and reputation assessment, while the vibrant blockchain community is also drawing new attention to the classic concept.

 To build a contemporary Web of Trust, we need to better define it.
 To do so, we must both understand what the classic Web of Trust was and create a model for the elements of trust that are contained within a more modern definition.

 ## What is the Historic Web of Trust?

 Phil Zimmerman originated the phrase "Web of Trust" in PGP 2.0 (1992).
-However, his Web had a *very* limited meaning, focused on community validation for the use of public keys.
-This community validation occurs when a user identifies certain public key as belonging to certain people.
+However, his Web had a *very* limited meaning, focused on peer validation of public keys.
+This process occurs when a user identifies certain public keys as belonging to certain people.
 However, it goes a step beyond that: the owners of some of those trusted keys might in turn identify other public keys as belonging to other people.

 These multiple levels of validation form an interlinked network that creates trust metrics for the correlation between a public key and a person’s identifier — which came to be called the *Web of Trust*.
 A more accurate term for the original Web of Trust might be: a *decentralized key validation system. *